ESB · iPaaS · Integrations

 Change one system without rewriting the rest

-The integrations block must explain four ailments of rigid exchange: data loss, a cascade of rework, source overload and inconsistency.
-ESB, Kafka and n8n serve different tasks, not one hammer.
+The integration layer cures four ailments of rigid data exchange: data loss, cascading rework, source overload and inconsistency.
+ESB, Kafka and n8n solve different problems.

 ESB